Step into Calke's peaceful orchard

 Celebrate all things apple…

 Come along to Apple Day to celebrate the English apple in Calke’s beautiful gardens.
-There will be juicing, tasting, games and plenty of apple-related stalls, with something for everyone.
+There will be juicing, tasting, games and plenty of apple-related stalls, with something for all the family.

-Apple Day is on Sunday 7 October from 11am–4pm.
-Don’t forget to pop into the Ticket Office for your garden ticket first.
+Apple Day is on Sunday 13 October from 11am–4pm.
+Non-members will need to pop into the Ticket Office for a garden ticket first.
 Find full details on the What's On page of the website.